akhil-sreehari/akhil-sreehari-github.io/_posts/2017-03-30-Beauty-of-data.md

 title: Basic Data Analysis
 ---

 Hi folks!
-Let's check out how we can plot a simple histogram analyzing the price of Gucci ties available in a reasonably big data sample.
+Let's figure out how we can plot a simple histogram analyzing the price of Gucci ties available in a reasonably big data sample (around 5000 rec).
-Before we proceed, let's download 'data.csv' from [Akhil's Github Repo](https://github.com/akhil-sreehari/TieAnalysis)
+Before we proceed, let's download 'data.csv' from [Akhil's Github Repo](https://github.com/akhil-sreehari/BasicDataAnalysis)

 Let's fire up the jupyter notebook or pycharm or any editor you like.